 Sometime in the 2nd century BC, Egyptian began to be written in the Coptic alphabet (an adaptation of the Greek alphabet), so the Coptic language can be considered the latest stage of the Egyptian language.

-Unfortunately, the language will probably soon become extinct since there only a few people left in the world who continue to use Coptic as their day-to-day vernacular.
+Unfortunately, the language will probably soon become extinct since there are only a few people left in the world who continue to use Coptic as their day-to-day vernacular.

 Hebrew (cc.
 3000 years old)

 Current number of speakers: 9.3 million